Skip to Content

 Central Courtyard at Herstmonceux Castle, East Sussex

 The castle tours take around an hour and are limited to 25 people.
 Our tour was led by Bryan who was a mine of information about the castle and its history.
 He also threw in a large measure of humour.
-By the time we’d finished everyone in the group had the date the castle was built ingrained in their memory.
-1441 in case you’re interested.

-The castle fell into ruin in 1777 the interior walls and contents were stripped out and sold so there are no original interior features.
 Everything inside the rebuilt interior of the castle has been salvaged from other stately homes including the grand staircase, a huge doorway from a Dutch Barn, and many fireplaces.

 Staircase at Herstmonceux Castle, East Sussex

-A Grinling Gibbins Staircase complete with his signature peapod carved into it.
+A Grinling Gibbins Staircase complete with his signature peapod carved into it

 Grinling Gibbins Pea Pod